skybert/skybert-net/src/various/how-to-make-me-enjoy-my-work.md

 It's not that I hate meetings.
 Every now and then, a good meeting is invigorating, fruitful and even fun.
 In general, however, meetings are not that.
-I find them tedious, they take me out of my flow, and don't bring much value.
-If you want me in a meeting, please keep the attendee list short, mail the agenda in advance and be sure to have well thought out list of objectives or questions for the meeting.
+I find them tedious, they take me out of my flow, and don't bring much value to me (I find I get sufficient from talking to colleagues, reading the source code log, reading the Confluence RSS feed and so on).

+If you want me in a meeting, I think it's great if you keep the attendee list short, mail the agenda in advance and be sure to have well thought out list of objectives or questions for the meeting.

 Oh, and time box it.
 15 minutes for status meetings.
-30-60 minutes for kick offs and brainstorming talks.
+30-60 minutes for kick offs and brainstorming talks 😃⌛

 ## Let me talk 💬